 The Latin motto "NEMO ME IMPUNE LACESSIT" on the banner in the eagle's beak on the patchbox means "no one provokes me with impunity" and is most famously the motto of the Stuarts and the Kingdom of Scotland as well as the Order of the Thistle and multiple Scottish organizations.
 Given Andrew Jackson's parents were Scottish-Irish immigrants and Jackson’s fiery character, the motto is certainly fitting for Old Hickory.
 By that time, he had fought in multiple duels to defend his wife’s honor and his own, including killing Charles Dickinson in a pistol duel on May 30, 1806, during which Jackson was also shot.
 Jackson went on to famously lead American riflemen during the War of 1812 to defend the young nation against insufferable trespasses and abuses by the United Kingdom that required Americans to fight to defend their country’s sovereignty and honor.

-The incredible embellishment may be the work of Richard Bates Inshaw who was active in New York in the early 1830s and engraved arms for Samuel Colt in the Paterson era before moving to work for Ames in Chicopee, Massachusetts, in 1836.
+The incredible embellishment on this antique muzzleloader may be the work of Richard Bates Inshaw who was active in New York in the early 1830s and engraved arms for Samuel Colt in the Paterson era before moving to work for Ames in Chicopee, Massachusetts, in 1836.
 A comparison to the Inshaw rifle in the Chicopee Historical Society's collection that is shown on pages 68-71 of "Colt Factory Engravers of the Nineteenth Century" by Houze is warranted.
 Houze is recorded as saying that the Inshaw rifle is believed to have been a "masterpiece" example of the Inshaw brothers' work and "Is it without a doubt the best pre-1850 American firearm I've ever seen."
 This A. Harrington flintlock rifle is certainly every bit as fine and even more fascinating thanks to its connection to Jackson.

 As I mentioned earlier, the incredibly rare Ellis-Jennings repeating rifles are among the most elusive and fascinating U.S. martial arms.
 Very, very few of these rifles are known today, and they are almost never available to the public.
 This high condition example is pictured on pages 457-459 of "American Military Shoulder Arms, Volume II: From the 1790s to the End of the Flintlock Period" by George Moller, arguable the best book out there about American military firearms from this period.